 Become an Insider!
 Subscribe for blog updates, VIP Print School course sales and more!

 DO: BALANCE YOUR COLOURS

 Colour plays a big role in any design.
-Think about the distribution of colour and ensure you have an even coverage throughout.
-Considering the garments can be cut from anywhere along the fabric, you don’t want one bikini top to be a completely different colour to the other on the same swimsuit!
+Think about the distribution of colour and ensure you have even coverage throughout.
+Considering the garments can be cut from anywhere along with the fabric, you don’t want one bikini top to be a completely different colour from the other on the same swimsuit!

 DON’T: USE CIRCULAR MOTIFS